wburgos/ootr-barren-stones/README.md

 # ootr-barren-stones
-Generate a plando file based on S6 settings with stone dungeons automatically pre-completed (barren).
+Generates a plando file based on S6 settings with stone dungeons automatically pre-completed (barren).

 Use here: https://wburgos.github.io/ootr-barren-stones/ (the randomization happens on every reload of this page)